 Drop Set Tips

-- Use pin machines instead of lose weights if you don’t have a training partner.
+- Use pin machines instead of lose weights if you’re a beginner and you don’t have a training partner.

-- Have little or no rest between weight drops.
+- Have little or no rest between weight reductions.

 - Don’t use them too often it could result in over training and muscle injury.

 - Keep within 8 – 12 reps and 3 – 4 sets/Weights for a beginner.